 The Majors level is divided into two independent divisions, Major 60 and Major 70.
 There is no inter-division play.
 Playing ages are 9 to 12 years-old.
 Each division has different playing rules with Major 70’s rules being more advanced.
 Major 60, with 9 and 10 year olds, acts as a prep division for Major 70.
 Pitching is strictly player-pitch.
 Bunting and base stealing are introduced.
 Coaches are not permitted in the field to instruct defensive players.
 Major 70 games are played on a 70’ diamond with a 50’ pitching distance.
 Major 70 also uses Official Baseball Rules which, together with the larger diamond, are intended to help players with the transition to the Senior level.

 The Seniors division is for 13 to 16 year-olds.
 Play is on a regulation 90’ diamond.
-Official Baseball rules apply
+Official Baseball rules apply.

 The Seniors Summit division is for 14 and 15 year olds.
 Play is on a regulation size diamond and Official Baseball rules apply.
 This division plays a schedule with teams from a similar division at neighboring leagues.